2021 Mechanic & Repair Technologies Degree Guide

-Prior Education for a Mechanic & Repair Technologies Program
+Mechanic & Repair Technologies Degree Program Entry Requirements

 Types of Mechanic & Repair Technologies Degrees

-There are many different mechanic and repair technologies degree levels.
-Mechanic & Repair Technologies programs offered by schools range from a associate's to a master's, which is the highest mechanic and repair technologies degree you can get.
+Mechanic & Repair Technologies degree levels vary.
+Mechanic & Repair Technologies programs offered by schools range from a to a , which is the highest mechanic and repair technologies degree you can get.
 Different mechanic and repair technologies degrees vary in how long they take.

 |Degree||Credit Requirements||Typical Program Length|

 |Master’s Degree||50-70 credits||1-3 years|